Caprese Garlic Bread

-A caprese sandwich is the same combo, but sandwiched in between pieces of bread.
-And Caprese garlic bread is an open-faced marriage of garlic bread, ripe tomatoes, creamy mozzarella, basil, here with a drizzle of balsamic glaze or vinegar.
+An open-faced marriage of garlic bread, ripe tomatoes, creamy mozzarella, basil, with a drizzle of balsamic glaze.

 How to Make Balsamic Glaze

-The only thing you need to do to make balsamic glaze is to place twice the amount of balsamic vinegar in a small saucepan as you want to have in the end, and cook it over low heat until it reduces by half.
-If you want to add a pinch of sugar to enhance the sweetness you can, but I prefer to leave it as is.
-Try and find real balsamic vinegar from Moderna.
+The only thing you need to do to make balsamic glaze is to place twice the amount of balsamic vinegar in a small saucepan as you want to have in the end and cook it over low heat until it reduces by half.
+If you want to add a pinch of sugar to enhance the sweetness, you can, but I prefer to leave it as is.
+Try to find real balsamic vinegar from Modena.

-Balsamic Glaze can be drizzled over pretty much anything plain or Italian.
-That’s probably an oversimplification and an overstatement, but once you try it you will be thinking of all kinds of ways to incorporate it into your meals.
-It’s great drizzled over cheese, fish, chicken, pork, beef, crostini and bruschetta, and for sure Caprese salad.
+Balsamic Glaze can be drizzled over pretty much anything that is simply cooked or Italian.
+That’s probably an overstatement, but once you try it, you will be thinking of all kinds of ways to incorporate it into your meals.
+It’s great drizzled over cheese, fish, chicken, pork, beef, crostini, bruschetta, and, for sure, Caprese salad.

 How to Make Caprese Garlic Bread

-Top the toasted baguette with the tomato slices and the mozzarella and bake until cheese melts and starts to turn brown in spots, about 8 minutes.
+- Add the toppings: Top the toasted baguette with the tomato slices and the mozzarella (fresh if possible) and bake until the cheese melts and starts to turn brown in spots.

 Ingredients